docker/community/Organizers/Code of Conduct & Guidelines.md

 - Select content that is educational, accurate, and free from sales pitches.
 - Do not accept talks which slander or publish libel against Docker or other people and companies.
 - Be rigorous in assessing the content submitted by potential speakers.
 If you need help validating results and analyses, reach out for assistance.
+- When selecting events to promote, be sure the event features Docker-native solutions in a capacity and highlight that information in the body of the message.
 - If you experience difficulties with Docker products or programs, give us the opportunity to address your feedback in advance.
 - Make sure you're subscribed to the Docker Organizers mailing list to stay informated about the latest Docker News and community activities